scaleway/serverless-scaleway-functions/README.md

   * `minScale` (Optional): how many function instances we keep running (default: 0)
   * `maxScale` (Optional): maximum number of instances this function can scale to (default: 20)
   * `maxConcurrency` (Containers only, Optional): Concurrency defines the number of simultaneous requests your container can handle at the same time (default: 50)
   * `memoryLimit`: RAM allocated to the function instances.
-See the introduction for the list of supported values
+See the introduction for the list of supported values.
+For containers, please check valid memory limits [here](https://www.scaleway.com/en/docs/serverless/containers/reference-content/containers-limitations/).
   * `cpuLimit`: (Containers only) CPU allocated to the container instances.
-Only values ranging from 70mvCPU to 2240mvCPU (included) are accepted.
+Please check valid CPU limits [here](https://www.scaleway.com/en/docs/serverless/containers/reference-content/containers-limitations/).
   * `timeout`: is the maximum duration in seconds that the request will wait to be served before it times out (default: 300 seconds)
   * `runtime`: (Optional) runtime of the function, if you need to deploy multiple functions with different runtimes in your Serverless Project.
 If absent, `provider.runtime` will be used to deploy the function, see [this example project](./examples/multiple).
   * `events` (Optional): List of events to trigger your functions (e.g, trigger a function based on a schedule with `CRONJobs`).
 See `events` section below